0xPolygonID/docs/docs/verifier/on-chain-verification/overview.md

 :::

-This tutorial is based on the verification of a Credential of Type `KYCAgeCredential` with an attribute `birthday` with a Schema URL `https://raw.githubusercontent.com/iden3/claim-schema-vocab/main/schemas/json-ld/kyc-v3.json-ld`.
+This tutorial is based on the verification of a credential of Type `KYCAgeCredential` with an attribute `birthday` with a Schema URL `https://raw.githubusercontent.com/iden3/claim-schema-vocab/main/schemas/json-ld/kyc-v3.json-ld`.

-The prerequisite is that users have the [Polygon ID Wallet app](/docs/wallet/wallet-overview.md) installed and self-issued a Credential of type `KYC Age Credential Merklized` using our [Demo Issuer](https://issuer-demo.polygonid.me/)
+The prerequisite is that users have the [Polygon ID Wallet app](/docs/wallet/wallet-overview.md) installed and self-issued a credential of type `KYC Age Credential Merklized` using our [Demo Issuer](https://issuer-demo.polygonid.me/)

 :::note